azerion/phaser-input/README.md

  - **backgroundColor**: string (#fff  by default) The background color of the input box
  - **cursorColor**: string (#000 by default) The color of the blinking cursor
  - **font**: string (14px Arial by default) The font that is used for the input box, covers the input text, placeholder and cursor
- - **maxLength**: number (none by default) The maximum amount of characters allowed, not for number input fields
  - **min**: string (none by default) The minimum number for the input field, only for number input fields
- - **max**: string (none by default) The maximum number for the input field, only for number input fields
+ - **max**: string (none by default) The maximum number for the number input field, or the maxLength for other input fields

 Browser Support
 ---------------